amigocloud/python-amigocloud/README.rst

     amigocloud.get('/me')
     amigocloud.get('https://www.amigocloud.com/api/v1/me')

-For convenience, when using project tokens, urls are relative to the project's url:
+For convenience, when using project tokens, urls are relative to the project's url (unless it starts with `/`):

 .. code:: python

     # All three will do the same request:
     amigocloud.get('datasets')
-    amigocloud.get('/datasets')
+    amigocloud.get('/users/123/projects/1234/datasets')
     amigocloud.get('https://www.amigocloud.com/api/v1/users/123/projects/1234/datasets')

 Creating a new AmigoCloud project from Python is as simple as: